SELinuxProject/selinux-notebook/README.md

 Logo designed by [*Máirín Duffy*](http://pookstar.deviantart.com/)

-## Building HTML/PDF Versions
+## Building HTML/PDF/EPUB Versions

-The [**BUILD.md**](BUILD.md) file has more information on building HTML and PDF versions of the notebook as well as alternate ways to view the source markdown.
+The [**BUILD.md**](BUILD.md) file has more information on building HTML, PDF and EPUB versions of the notebook as well as alternate ways to view the source markdown.
+Note that the EPUB build will optionally produce a version suitable for viewing on a Kindle that supports the "azw3" file format.